Skip to content

 • Receive vetted intermediary introduction (via AURONEX or Tartous shipping agent)

-• Request and review: GEGMR licence, company registration, SGS/BV historical certificates
+• Request and review: GECOPHAM licence, company registration, SGS/BV historical certificates

 • Conduct entity screening (EU, OFAC, UN)